nurali0709/nurali0709/README.md

 * 🌍  I'm based in Ashgabat
 * ✉️  You can contact me at [imusk793@gmail.com](mailto:imusk793@gmail.com)
-* 🧠  I'm learning Rust and Typescript
+* 🧠  I'm learning Frontend framework: VueJs and NuxtJs.
+Additionaly, I am interested in perceiving Rust, and DevOps basics
 <br/>